 I believe that we all travel a fine line in life.
 At any point in time we can be on the other side of the line as a result of circumstances beyond our control.
 It’s important not to judge, to accept people at the place they are at and ultimately take responsibility for yourself, the choices you make and the consequences of those choices.

-I think that many of these life experiences have prepared me well for my journey as a leader and ultimately a CEO.
-I’ve been a CEO now for more than 18 years – a long time!
+I think that many of these life experiences have prepared me well for my journey as a leader and ultimately a CEO and Non-Executive Director.
+I’ve been a CEO now for more than 20 years – a long time!
 I love what I do and believe that what I do matters.
-There is a strong alignment between my personal values and philosophies about leadership and the values and philosophies of Holyoake where I currently work.
+There has always been a strong alignment between my personal values and philosophies about leadership and the values and philosophies of organisations where I have chosen to work.
 I believe that this alignment is very important.
 I once resigned from a senior position that I loved because I believed that changes in the organisation would mean that my personal values would no longer be aligned with where the organisation was headed.
 I’ve learned to understand who I am, to be authentic as a leader, to understand what’s important to me, what matters most, and most importantly, to be comfortable with who I am.

 To lead others you need to first understand yourself.